 We are organized as a Swiss corporation.
 In connection with the Spin-Off, Parent (as sole shareholder of the Company, at the annual general meeting of shareholders of the Company in) will adopt our new articles of association (the "New Articles").
 The following is a summary of the expected material terms that will be contained in the New Articles.
-The summaries and descriptions below do not purport to be complete statements of the relevant provisions of the New Articles or the applicable provisions of Swiss law, and are qualified by reference to the full text of the New Articles and the applicable provisions of Swiss law.
-The full text of the New Articles, in substantially the form expected to be in effect following the Spin-Off, is attached as an exhibit to the registration statement of which this information statement is a part.
+The summaries and descriptions below do not purport to be complete statements of the relevant provisions of the New Articles or the applicable provisions of Swiss law, and are qualified by reference to the full text of the New Articles, in substantially the form expected to be in effect following the Spin-Off, is attached as an exhibit to the registration statement of which this information statement is a part.